NitriKx/maison/README.md

-# Smart Home Device Manager
+# Maison

+Forked from GoogleCloudPlatform/iot-smart-home-cloud.

 This projects contains sample code that demonstrates the use of [Firebase](https://firebase.google.com) and Google